NatnaelGoit/Java-Book-Indexer/README.md

-Project Title

 Java Book Search Engine

-Description

-A lightweight search engine built in Java using an inverted index to index book documents and retrieve results by token.
-Supports rating, ranking, and CLI-based interaction.
+A lightweight Java search engine that builds an inverted index over a collection of book files and supports searching and rating through a command line interface.

 Features

-Inverted index construction
+Inverted index for fast token based lookup

-Document ingestion from filesystem

-Query parsing with deduplication
+Multi term search with case insensitive matching

-Sorted results using Comparable and TreeSet
+Sorted results using rating and popularity

-Book rating system with formatted output
+File ingestion from a book directory

-JUnit test suite
+JUnit test suite for rating and indexing logic

 Technologies

-Java
-JUnit
-Java Collections Framework
+Java • JUnit • File I O • Java Collections Framework

-TreeMap, HashSet, Comparable
-File I/O
+Usage
+Compile the source files and run the main client program.
+Place book files in the books directory using the format: title, author, content.

+Structure
+Source code is organized into indexing, searching, data modeling, and test components.